The Science Fiction novel Speculation and dystopia

 As the technological world it is, there are no computers, no robots and no nuclear weapon.
 The writer acknowledges himself in a foreword to the later edition that “The theme of Brave New World is not the advancement of science as such; it is the advancement of science as it affects human individuals”.4

-Brave New World is definitely a comment on contemporary from the writer, people are rafted by their jobs, and besides that has time only for simple pleasures and drugs (soma).
+Brave New World is definitely a writers comment on the contemporary: people are rafted by their jobs, and besides that, they have only time for simple pleasures and drugs (soma).
 No time to think.
 Huxley probably saw such tendencies in his own world.

 The novel includes many of the typical themes often found in dystopian science fiction stories: the increasing of state authority and dehumanization.
 Also, how the uniformity approach suppresses all forms of emotions: love is forbidden and the main character Winston Smith is forced to meet his new found lover, Julia, in secret, and symbolically enough it happens in the forest, which the connotations of forgotten nature.
 The relationship is soon revealed and Wilson being imprisoned and exposed to electroshock torture.
 As a manifestation of the states irresistible power he finally confesses and likewise do Julia.
 In other words, they both betrays each other, which is a hopeless picture of the inferior human versus the state that controls everything, including the human behavior and thought.